SAP/spartacus-docs/_pages/dev/features/saved-cart.md

 <img src="{{ site.baseurl }}/assets/images/saved-carts-4.png" alt="Saved Carts History Page" width="800" border="1px" />

-When you click **Make Cart Active**, you will have the option to clone the selected saved cart.
-The selected saved cart becomes the active cart.
-After being made active, the selected saved cart disappears from the list of saved carts unless you have enabled the option to clone that selected saved cart.
-Enabling the option to clone the selected saved cart will allow the user to retain a copy and have it added to the list of saved carts and thereby making the selected cart an active cart too.
+When you click **Make cart active**, you have the option to keep a copy of this saved cart before clicking **Restore**.
+Once you click **Restore**, the saved cart becomes the active cart.
+After being made active, the saved cart disappears from the list of saved carts, unless you have chosen to keep a copy of that saved cart.
+If you choose to keep a copy of the saved cart, it appears in your list of saved carts.

 <img src="{{ site.baseurl }}/assets/images/saved-carts-4-dialog.png" alt="Save For Later dialog box" width="800" border="1px" />

-**Note:** If you already have an active cart when you click **Make Cart Active**, your current cart becomes a saved cart, and the saved cart becomes the active cart.
-The name for the new saved cart is generated automatically from the cart ID.

 ### Saved Cart Details Page